© (c) Simon / Adobe Stock - stock.adobe.com

 in Hagnau

-A wine tasting in Hagnau on Lake Constance is one of the most enjoyable experiences in the region.
-The sunny vineyards of the Hagnau Winegrowers’ Association, one of the oldest wine cooperatives in Germany, produce distinctive wines shaped by the mild lake climate and mineral soils.
+A wine tasting in Hagnau on Lake Constance is one of the most enjoyable experiences to be savoured in the region.
+The sunny vineyards of the Hagnau Winegrowers’ Association, one of the oldest wine cooperatives in Germany, produce distinctive wines shaped by the mild lake climate and mineral-rich soils.
 These so-called “Lake wines” are known for their elegant character and lively freshness.
 The Müller-Thurgau grape variety is particularly famous here and has a long tradition around Lake Constance.
-Another regional specialty is Pinot Noir, often produced as a Weißherbst rosé wine, known for its elegant and balanced flavor.
-The Bacchus grape offers aromatic fruitiness, while Kerner is appreciated for its full body and refreshing acidity.
-In a local vinotheque, visitors can enjoy a guided wine tasting and learn more about the wine culture, the regional grape varieties, and the traditions of winemaking in the Lake Constance area.
+Another regional specialty is Pinot Noir, often produced as a Weißherbst rosé wine, known for its elegant and balanced flavour.
+The Bacchus grape offers an aromatic fruitiness, while the Kerner is appreciated for its full body and refreshing acidity.
+In a local Vinotheque, visitors can enjoy a guided wine tasting and learn more about the wine culture, the regional grape varieties, and the traditions of winemaking in the Lake Constance area.

 MAINAU ISLAND

 Mainau Island, also known as the famous Flower Island of Lake Constance, is a true paradise for nature lovers and one of the most popular attractions in the region.
-Visitors can relax and enjoy beautifully designed gardens and parks filled with colorful flowers, exotic plants, and scenic walking paths.
+Visitors can relax and enjoy beautifully designed gardens and parks filled with colourful flowers, exotic plants, and scenic walking paths.
 Throughout the year, the island offers constantly changing floral displays that create a unique natural experience.
-One of the architectural highlights is the baroque Mainau Castle, located at the center of the island and open to visitors during special events and exhibitions.
-Other major attractions include the Palm House, which features a Mediterranean plant collection, and the popular Butterfly House, where tropical butterflies fly freely in a warm greenhouse environment.
-From the historic old town of Konstanz, the island is easily reachable by bike, with a round trip distance of about 16 kilometers.
+One of the architectural highlights is the Mainau’s Baroque Castle, located at the centre of the island and open to visitors during special events and exhibitions.
+Other major attractions include the Palm House, which features a Mediterranean plant collection, and the popular Butterfly House, where tropical butterflies fly freely within a warm greenhouse environment.
+From the historic old town of Konstanz, the island can be easily reached by bike, with a total distance of about 16 kilometers for the round trip.

 PILGRIMAGE CHURCH BIRNAU